Quebec City mosque shooter could face longest sentence in Canadian history

 Hopes for a long sentence

-The Crown has not yet disclosed if it will seek consecutive sentences for Bissonnette.
+The Crown has not yet disclosed if it will seek consecutive parole ineligibility for Bissonnette.

 "We will limit ourselves to say the [Justice] Ministry will demand a sentence that reflects the magnitude of the crime committed," Jacques said earlier this week.